What is the Animal Personality Type?

 The Golden Retriever is calm and collected, has a few close friends, and is a great listener.

 The Otter desires to please people and be accepted.
-There, they are easily offended and can be insecure at times.
+Therefore, it is easily offended and can be insecure at times.

 Because Golden Retrievers are so thoughtful and understanding, they can make the Otter feel better about themselves.